Image Credit: iStock Image

 Medical Treatments

 If black tongue persists despite lifestyle and hygiene improvements, medical intervention may be necessary.
 Healthcare providers may prescribe antibiotics to treat bacterial infections or antifungal medications for fungal causes.
 In cases where it results from antibiotic use, switching medications might be recommended.
 Some anecdotal evidence suggests that certain medications, such as salicylic acid, retinoids, and B complex vitamins, may alleviate symptoms.
 However, these should only be used under medical supervision.
-In persistent cases, a doctor or dentist may perform a safe and effective clipping procedure to remove the elongated papillae, although the condition may recur.
+In persistent cases, a doctor or dentist in North York may perform a safe and effective clipping procedure to remove the elongated papillae, although the condition may recur.

 Read More About: Levator Ani Syndrome